Student visitors

 My research interests include Soft matter physics, living matter, cell biophysics and quantitative microscopy.

-📢 Registration open: Bombannes Summer School 🎉 Congratulations on Graduation 🚨 New Project alert 📄 Latest publication: ShearView 📢 Registration open: Bombannes Summer School 🎉 Congratulations on Graduation 🚨 New Project alert 📄 Latest publication: ShearView
+📢 Registration open: Bombannes Summer School 🎉 Congratulations on Graduation 🚨 New Member alert 📄 Latest publication: ShearView 📢 Registration open: Bombannes Summer School 🎉 Congratulations on Graduation 🚨 New Member alert 📄 Latest publication: ShearView